I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 Cairns at Uxahryggir

-Instead of following the crowds on the Golden Circle, we turned on road 52 Uxahryggjavegur and stopped by Meyjarsæti and Lake Sandkluftavatn.
+Instead of following the crowds on the Golden Circle, we turned onto road 52, Uxahryggjavegur, and stopped by Meyjarsæti and Lake Sandkluftavatn.
 After 23 km on this road, it turned into a gravel road at Uxahryggir.

-On sunny days this route is very scenic with a glacier view of Þórisjökull glacier and Mt.
+On sunny days, this route is very scenic, offering a view of the Þórisjökull glacier and Mt.
 Ok.
-The landscape is barren with no trees and great visibility.
+The landscape is barren with no trees and excellent visibility.

 Road signs